Outrage mounts over Amit Shah’s statement blaming Kukis in Myanmar for Manipur violence

 Kuki Inpi Manipur

-The Kuki Inpi Manipur, the apex body of Kuki tribes, said that Shah’s statement was speculative as he gave no evidence to back his claims.
+The Kuki Inpi Manipur, the apex body of Kuki tribes, said on Sunday that Shah’s statement was speculative as he gave no evidence to back his claims.

-“The present carnage in Manipur has no link whatsoever with the much-hyped ‘influx’ of Kukis into Manipur or Mizoram,” it said in a statement on Sunday.
+“The present carnage in Manipur has no link whatsoever with the much-hyped ‘influx’ of Kukis into Manipur or Mizoram,” it said in a statement.
 “The Meiteis’ insecurity to ‘influx of Kukis’ from Myanmar into Manipur is overhyped and out of fierce jealousy compounded with their antagonism and nothing more than that.”

 The organisation said that Shah was echoing “prejudicial statements, false allegations and concocted narratives” of Chief Minister N Biren Singh.
 Kukis have accused Singh of harbouring Meitei “majoritarian” sentiments.